Best self-guided walking tour of Georgetown, D.C.

 8. Prospect House (3508 Prospect St NW)

 Continue along Prospect Street until you reach the next corner, which is 36th Street.
-(It begins on your right and dead ends at the stairs.)
 On your left, you will see the…

 8A.
 Exorcist Stairs (Prospect St at 36 St.)